jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 The global stocks dataset only starts in 2012, so the full six-source merge is limited to 2012-2025.
 For analysis that does not need stocks data, like the shale revolution and OPEC power shift, a broader dataset going back to 1993 was used instead.

-EIA production and consumption data extends to 2027 because it includes STEO forward projections.
-These are kept completely separate from observed actuals throughout the analysis.

-One data quality note worth documenting: thirteen OPEC member countries had a uniform 22-month gap at the start of the production series (January 1993 to October 1994).
+One data quality note: thirteen OPEC member countries had a uniform 22-month gap at the start of the production series (January 1993 to October 1994).
 This reflects EIA coverage at the time, not corrupted data.
 Since the analysis focuses on post-2000 dynamics, these gaps have no impact on any finding.

 **Market baseline at end-2025:**